onfroa/PDF-Tools/README.md

 The required JavaScript libraries are included in the HTML file, allowing the main tools to run without loading external library files.

-## Running Locally

-1. Download or clone the repository.
-2. Make sure the main website file is named `index.html`.
-3. Open `index.html` in a modern browser.

-No build command, package installation, or local database is required.

-## Deployment

-This project is a static website and can be deployed using GitHub Pages, Cloudflare Pages, or another static hosting service.

-For Cloudflare Pages with GitHub:

-1. Push `index.html` and this `README.md` to a GitHub repository.
-2. In Cloudflare, open **Workers & Pages**.
-3. Create a Pages application and connect the GitHub repository.
-4. Select `main` as the production branch.
-5. Use no framework preset and no build command.
-6. Deploy the repository root as the output directory.

-Future pushes to the connected GitHub branch will automatically update the live website.

-## Browser Support

 For the best experience, use a current version of Chrome, Edge, Firefox, Brave, or Safari.
 Very large files may take longer to process because conversion depends on the device's available memory and processing power.

 ## Project Status